moliver28/research-handbook/content/handbook/enterprise-data/platform/tableau/_index.md

 ## Tableau

-[Tableau](https://www.tableau.com) is our new Enterprise Business Intelligence tool.
+Tableau is our Enterprise Business Intelligence tool.
 It is a [leader](https://www.tableau.com/asset/gartner-magic-quadrant-2024) in the Business Intelligence space.
 We are applying the [Tableau Blueprint](https://help.tableau.com/current/blueprint/en-us/bp_overview.htm) to launch our Tableau production environment.
 The Tableau Blueprint outlines the processes and best practices from thousands of Tableau customers.
 We will apply these processes and best practices in accordance with GitLab's TeamOps and culture.

 <details markdown=1>